TRaSH-Guides/Guides/docs/Glossary/index.md

 ### DMCA

 Also known as: "DMCA takedown".
 The DMCA Takedown process allows creators to send notices to service providers that have material that infringes their copyright.
-When this happens, you often end up with missing/incomplete parts and extraction can subsequently fail.
+When a DMCA takedown request is issued to a [USP (Usenet Service Provider)](#usp), you may end up with missing or incomplete parts, and extraction can subsequently fail.

 [More info from the Wikipedia, the free encyclopedia](https://en.wikipedia.org/wiki/Digital_Millennium_Copyright_Act){:target="\_blank" rel="noopener noreferrer"}